RenderKit/embree/README.md

 executables, to start the ISPC version use the `tutorialXX_ispc` executables.

 Under Linux Embree also comes with an ISPC version of all tutorials for the Intel® Xeon Phi™ coprocessor.
 The executables of this version of the tutorials are named `tutorialXX_xeonphi` and only work if a Xeon Phi coprocessor is present in the system.
 The Xeon Phi version of the tutorials get started on the host CPU, just like all other tutorials, and will connect automatically to one installed Xeon Phi coprocessor in the system.
+For the Intel® Xeon Phi™ coprocessor to find to Embree library you have to add the path to `libembree_xeonphi.so` to the `SINK_LD_LIBRARY_PATH` variable.

 For all tutorials, you can select an initial camera using the `-vp` (camera position), `-vi` (camera look-at point), `-vu` (camera up